-Family files are located at the front tables each week.
-According to Colorado state law and CEC EPHA policies these files are like home mailboxes.
-Parents and students may NOT remove or check any file that does not belong to their own family.
-If parents have information that they would like to share with other students and families, they may leave flyers for any non-CEC EPHA function on the front tables for pick up.
-If a parent wishes to invite an entire class Invitations to birthdays or other occasions outside of school, CEC EPHA asks that the invitations be given to the front desk for placement in the student files.
+Family files are located in the front lobby each week.
+These files are to be treated like home mailboxes.
+Parents/guardians and students may NOT remove or check any file that does not belong to their own family.
+If parents/guardians have information that they would like to share with other students and families, they may leave flyers for any non-CEC EPHA function on the front table/desk for pick up.
+If a parent wishes to invite an entire class to birthdays or other occasions outside of school, CEC EPHA asks that the invitations be given to the front desk for placement in the student files.
 A parent should not place the invitation directly into the other student's file.